vdubey0/RecipeAnalysis/README.md

 | paula deen s caramel apple cheesecake | 275030 |        45 |        11 | ['apple pie filling',...,'pecans'] |               9 |                5 |      577.7 |
 | midori poached pears                  | 275032 |        25 |         8 | ['midori melon liqueur',...,'mint']        |               9 |                5 |      386.9 |

-This is the distribution of the `average rating` column:
+This is the distribution of the `calorie` column:
-<center><iframe src="assets/average_rating_hist.html" width=650 height=500 frameBorder=0></iframe></center>
+<center><iframe src="assets/'calories_hist.html'" width=650 height=500 frameBorder=0></iframe></center>
-<center> <em> It is evident that the distribution is heavily skewed left, meaning that more ratings
+<center> <em> This distribution is evidently skewed right.
+We can see that there a lot more reciples
-tend to be higher than lower.
-Either most of the recipes were really good or the people who rated them were feeling nice. </em> </center>
+with less calories than there are with a lot.
+Having high amounts of calories in a recipe normally has a negative connotation in that it is unhealthy.
+It makes sense for people to only post recipes in which the calories are less so others actually want to make the dish and feel reasonably healthy in doing so. </em> </center>